-Even sites with great chat features won’t supply much hand-holding when it comes to deciding what’s best for your eye health.
+Even sites with great chat features won’t offer much support when it comes to deciding what’s best for your eye health.

-Online buying isn’t for everyone.
-If it isn’t for you, you may be better served by purchasing contacts directly through your optometrist or ophthalmologist, and some offices partner with suppliers to have your prescriptions mailed to you.
+Buying online isn’t for everyone.
+If it’s not for you, consider purchasing directly through your optometrist or ophthalmologist.
+Some offices partner with suppliers to have your prescriptions mailed to you.

 Buying where your vision insurance is accepted

-Not every site accepts vision insurance, but if you’re lucky enough to have coverage, use a retailer that accepts it.
+Not every site accepts vision insurance.
+If you do have coverage, buy from a retailer that accepts it.
 This can wind up saving you hundreds of dollars annually.

 There are many online contact lens retailers, but many come up short when it comes to customer service and product guarantees.

 The sites on this list have a consistent record of customer satisfaction.
 Many take vision insurance or offer monthly payment plans.
-Many provide price match guarantees and free shipping on returns.
+Many also provide price-match guarantees and free shipping on returns.